airladon/FigureOne/docs/tutorials/intro.md

 This will introduce some key terms and concepts that are found frequently throughout the documentation.

+This is a work in progress and the entire API is not yet documented.

 #### Diagrams, Primitives and Collections

 **FigureOne** allows you to create a *figure*, or *diagram* that can be both interactive and animated.